-The idea for BLNDED Media was born out of my frustration working in corporate America combined with an eagerness to present entrepreneurs of color as examples of inspiration.
-I worked as a client support specialist in the IT department for a corporate REIT company headquartered in Beachwood, OH.
-I was in my early twenties and after two years the job became tiresome.
-So, I sought out a new challenge, not only professionally but also personally to help me reach my fullest potential.
+The idea for BLNDED Media was born out of my frustration of working in corporate America combined with an eagerness to present entrepreneurs of color as examples of inspiration.
+I worked as a client support specialist in the IT department for a corporate real estate investment trust company headquartered in Beachwood, OH.
+I was in my early twenties, and after two years the job became tiresome.
+So I sought out a new challenge, not only professionally, but also personally to help me reach my fullest potential.

-I ran into a brick wall with management due to their lack of support of new ideas so I decided to look into the U.S. Military.
+I ran into a brick wall with management due to their lack of support for new ideas, so I decided to look into the U.S. Military.
 I felt this venture would encourage personal development and give me the opportunity to learn business leadership from those working at the professional level I aspire to attain.
-My goal is to build a billion dollar company from scratch so I began researching the top business leaders around the globe.
-I read countless autobiographies of entrepreneurs and billionaires; including Warren Buffett, Elon Musk and Mohammed Ibrahim.
-I also read many articles featuring the top entrepreneurs in business or in technology which is when I noticed a similar pattern.
-There was a major lack of diversity on these lists so I began asking myself, “Why?”.
+My goal was, and still is, to build a billion-dollar company from scratch, so I began researching the top business leaders around the globe.
+I read countless autobiographies of entrepreneurs and billionaires such as Warren Buffett, Elon Musk and Mohammed Ibrahim.
+I also read many articles featuring the top entrepreneurs in business and technology, which is when I noticed a similar pattern: There is a major lack of diversity on these lists.
+So I began asking myself, “Why?”.

-The only entrepreneurs of color on the billionaire lists were usually Oprah Winfrey and the first African American Billionaire, Bob Johnson; whom incidentally is no longer a billionaire.
-Within the realm of entertainment and athletics, African Americans are seen as the dominant leaders of the industry.
-Unfortunately, when I began to dig deeper I discovered that African Americans were not the leaders in these industries at all.
-History teaches us that African Americans are the creators of Hip Hop but throughout my research it became apparent to me they are not the owners.
+The only entrepreneurs of color on the billionaire lists were usually Oprah Winfrey and the first African-American Billionaire, Bob Johnson, whom incidentally is no longer a billionaire.
+Within the realm of entertainment and athletics, African-Americans are seen as the dominant leaders in the industry.
+When I began to dig deeper, I actually discovered that African-Americans were not the leaders in these industries at all.
+History teaches us that African Americans are the creators of Hip Hop, but throughout my research, it became apparent to me they are not the owners.
 This analogy of Hip Hop and ownership was crucial in fueling my questions into the current landscape of business as well as allowing me to brainstorm ideas on how to make an impactful change.

-In 2013 I read an article entitled The Nation’s Largest Black Businesses compiled by Black Enterprise.
+In 2013, I read an article by Black Enterprise titled The Nation’s Largest Black Businesses.
 I had only heard of a handful of the companies on the list and none of them were industry leaders, in my opinion.
 This lit a fire under me and right then, in that moment, I knew entrepreneurship was the career path for me.
 I wanted to resolve the lack of representation of entrepreneurs of color who were in the trenches building their companies, as well as provide a platform that could help diverse entrepreneurs scale and grow their companies.

-Being in the U.S. Navy for 4 years has given me the opportunity to travel around the United States and overseas which has allowed me to interact with many different cultures.
+Being in the U.S. Navy for four years gave me the opportunity to travel around the United States and overseas.
+I’ve had the opportunity to interact with many different cultures.
 I have had many conversations with people of different races, ethnicities, cultures, and creeds.
-These stories and experiences not only impacted my view of being black in America but more importantly who we all are as human beings which, in my opinion, unites us all.
+These stories and experiences not only impacted my view of being black in America, but more importantly who we all are as human beings which, in my opinion, unites us all.
 What makes us unique is the color of our skin, our culture and life experiences, and how we respond to adversity.

-Fast forward to November 2015, I found myself once again researching business leaders and looking for any changes or improvements as far as diversity.
-With little to no change I asked myself the same question, “Why?”.
-And in that moment I told myself to stop complaining and to get up and get to work.
+Fast forward to November 2015, I found myself once again researching business leaders and looking for any changes or improvements in diversity.
+With little to no change, I asked myself the same question, “Why?”.
+At that moment I told myself to stop complaining and get to work.
 The idea was to create a documentary web-series that highlights diverse founders in the process of building innovative companies.
-In 2013 I came across a show called BRINK on Bloomberg TV.
-It was a documentary which reported the latest and most cutting edge companies in business as well as an inside look at the inner workings.
-As I watched the people and companies doing amazing things I became interested and wanted to learn more about them.
-I wanted to know who owned what, how large was the organization and the management team, they’re path, and how they became successful.
-The eagerness this documentary gave me to learn more about the companies and people it showcased inspired the framework for the BLNDED web-series.
+In 2013, I came across a show called BRINK on Bloomberg TV.
+It was a documentary which reported the latest and most cutting-edge companies in business as well as an inside look at the inner workings.
+As I watched the people and companies doing amazing things, I became interested and wanted to learn more about them.
+I wanted to know who owned what, how large was the organization and the management team, their path, and how they became successful.
+The eagerness this documentary gave me to learn more about the companies and people it showcased inspired the framework for the BLNDED web series.